ALL STATE DATA UPDATED FOR 2022!

 |Hearing Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart indicate, Delaware has dramatically improved its approval rates compared since 2010 when it comes to approvals at the Hearing level.
-Delaware was way, way behind the national average; but over the last few years, Delaware’s Hearing approval rates have come well up.
-In 2020, Delaware ranked 27th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Delaware has dramatically improved its approval rates compared since 2011 when it comes to approvals at the Hearing level.
+Delaware was way, way behind the national average; but over the last few years, Delaware’s Hearing approval rates have come well up and had now surpassed the national average.
+In 2021, Delaware ranked 13th in the nation for highest percentage of approvals at Hearings.

 Also note that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.